aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/calendar/_index.md

 ```

-Returns amount of working hours at the date.
+Returns the amount of working hours at the specified date.

 **Parameters:**
 | Parameter | Type | Description |